SherbyRobotics/pyro/README.md

   </tr>
 </table>

-### A collection of controller synthesis and planning tools:
+### plus a collection of controller synthesis and planning tools:
 <table>
   <tr>
     <th>